gislu/goSocket/README.md

 # goSocket
-A socket server which achieve following fuction by native Go http package:
+A socket server which achieve following function by native Go http package:

   1. A custom communication protocol between server and client;